HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 Blog

-Learn about 5 common teenager eating habits that get in the way of health and how to fix them.
+Learn about 5 common teenage eating habits that interfere with health… and how to help teens eat better!

 Let’s face it, if you have a teenager in your house, you’re probably starting to see some bad food habits.

-From skipping breakfast to overeating at the end of the day (what I call back-loading), teens may go off the rails when they get a little freedom.
+From skipping breakfast and overeating at the end of the day (what I call back-loading) to too many soft drinks and fast food, teens may venture away from healthy habits when they get a little freedom.

-As a pediatric nutritionist who’s worked with teens over the years, and as a mom who has raised four teens myself, I’ve seen what I consider the typical teenage diet.
+As a pediatric nutritionist who’s worked with many teens, and as a mom who has raised four teens, I’ve seen what can happen during adolescence.

-While you may fret and worry about bad food habits, I know that much of the time unhealthy eating habits are anchored in normal teen development.
+While you may fret and worry about your teen’s diet, a healthy weight, and the unhealthy foods they eat, I know that much of the time bad eating habits are anchored in normal teen development.

-Other unhealthy eating signs, of course, are not.
+But other unhealthy eating signs, like restrictive diets, are not.

-In this article, I will review some of the common teenager eating habits I’ve seen that are counterproductive to their health, and highlight why they happen and what you can do about them.
+In this article, I will review some of the common teenage eating habits I’ve seen that are counterproductive to physical health, highlighting why they happen, and what you can do about them.

 It helps if you know the signs of the typical teenage growth spurt, so you can be ready with more food.
 Because anytime there’s an uptick in growth, an increased appetite follows.

-Puberty for girls begins around age 10 years with menses starting around age 12 1/2.
+Puberty for girls begins around age 10 years with the first period starting around age 12 1/2.

 Most girls finish the majority of their growth two years after they start their period, typically around age 14 or 15.